Start9Labs/documentation/source/support/faq.rst

 Can I run EmbassyOS on a VPS or VM?
 -----------------------------------
-No, and we do not advise this.
+Maybe, but we advise against this.
 It is designed to be used on a RaspberryPi.

 Is it possible to use the EmbassyOS on my own hardware?
 -------------------------------------------------------